Standard ILAPI Documentation

 - CORS: Yes, accessible from all origins without the need for authentication or headers

-Input Parameters: Query Strings
+- Input Parameters: Query strings

 Path parameters